znuny/manual/source/concepts/participants/index.rst

 - **Watcher:** Agents can add themselves or others as watchers to a ticket.
 Watchers receive notifications about ticket updates, ensuring they stay informed even if they are not directly responsible for the ticket.
 - **Mention:** Using the mention feature, agents or customers can mention other users in ticket articles or notes.
 Mentioned users are notified and can join the conversation or provide input as needed.
-- **Email**: Users can reply to ticket emails, which automatically adds their responses to the ticket as articles.
+- **Email:** Users can reply to ticket emails, which automatically adds their responses to the ticket as articles.
 This allows for seamless communication without needing to log into the system.
 - **Web interface:** Users can log into the Znuny web interface to view, comment on, or update tickets they are involved in.
 - **Telephone:** Agents can also participate in tickets by taking calls and updating ticket information based on customer interactions.
-- **Notes**: Internal notes can be added to tickets, allowing agents to share information with each other without notifying the customer.
+- **Notes:** Internal notes can be added to tickets, allowing agents to share information with each other without notifying the customer.

 .. note::